-^{} For the fiscal year ended July 31, 2023, the aggregate Independent Trustees' fees paid by the entire Trust were \$335,000.
+^{ .} For the year ended July 31, 2023, the aggregate Independent Trustees' fees paid by the entire Trust were \$335,000.
 The Trustees' fees are allocated equally to each series in the Trust.
 The Trust is comprised of multiple series with differing fiscal year ends.
-The funds in the Fund Complex, as defined below, may also have differing fiscal year ends.
+Each Fund in the Fund Complex, as defined below, may also have differing fiscal year ends.
 The compensation paid to the Board of Trustees is determined on a calendar quarter basis.